2226450890/FCNet/README.md

 CUDA: 11.3

 ## Evaluation
-&emsp;1.
-We are providing our pretrained model, and the evaluation code can be used without the training.
-Download pretrained model from OneDrive: [link](https://stuscaueducn-my.sharepoint.com/:u:/g/personal/3170062_stu_scau_edu_cn/EV5-CSBgb2NPmBfWz_ks9woBKOb5vc42cW4BG6IfWQF4rQ?e=ydp6FM).
+1. We are providing our pretrained model, and the evaluation code can be used without the training.
+Download pretrained model from Mega: [link](https://mega.nz/file/fB8x0BgZ#X2hnO_fnn3fAUrLxHwn5zWICjpxYQyYU0hwxAGlL26E).

-&emsp;2.
-Modify the model directory in the test. py file.
+2. Modify the model directory in the test.py file.

-&emsp;3.
-Evaluate the model.
+3. Evaluate the model.
 ```
 python test.py
 ```

 ## Training
-&emsp;1.
-Configure the files required to run, and modify the root path in the "train.py" based on your dataset location.
+1. Configure the files required to run, and modify the root path in the "train.py" based on your dataset location.

-&emsp;2.
-Run train.py.
+2. Run train.py.
 ```
 python train.py
 ```